The ICO exists to empower you through information.

 We’ve added further content to explain that, in limited circumstances, organisations could comply with a Part 3 SAR by only providing access to the information.

-If information is in a coded format, or if the person is unlikely to fully understand the information, the organisation should explain this when it respond to the SAR.
+If information is in a coded format, or if the person is unlikely to fully understand the information, the organisation should explain this when it responds to the SAR.
 We’ve added links to other ICO guidance on this.

 We’ve also amended the guidance to make it clearer that Section 52(6) of the DPA 2018 specifies that organisations ‘must’ help people exercise their rights.